twse/random-stuff/README.md

 7. Visit the credits page via `about:credits` (Mozilla browser) or click the link at the beginning and the entries will appear or removed with the last updated date being changed.

 ## Manually bulk-adding names to Mozilla credits list using GitHub's web user interface
-Direct modifications can only be done when you're committing and logged in as @gurumukhi.
+Direct modifications can only be done when you're committing and logged in as the last entry in the below owner list.
 Alternatively, the user can be added to the repository's collaborator list.
 You won't receive any emails when your name is added - this will only see the message in the logs.
 1. Go over to the `mozilla/community-data` repository and credits directory, click the names.csv file then click the pencil at the top-right corner to edit names.csv.
 2. Copy names of contributors from Mozilla-related websites such as translation projects.
 3. Enter whatever commit message you want but not the default commit message: Update **filename**.